romtec123/gmod_alerts/README.md

 - lua_run sendAlert([time], "Message") - Run this if you want to send alerts from the server side console.

 # Contributing
-I know my code is bad, so instead of talking shit how about you contribute.
-Submit a pull request!
+I know my code is bad, im still learning!
+If you see something wrong or want to contribute, submit a pull request!

 # Support
 Contact me on discord: romtec#6969